FritzFlorian/bachelor-thesis-code/reinforcement/multiple_maps/Readme.md

 - Add two more residual blocks
     Maybe the worse results/tactic came because the nn could not sufficiently learn general game rules.
     Also the board got bigger in the 10 by 10 map.

+# Results

+The winrate went up to about 65% and stayed there for the rest of the time.
+It seems that the more complex task could not be solved by the network, as it did simply stop to progress.
+The fact that the win rate did not significantly drop after its maximum value shows that the variety of maps might have lowered the chance of overfitting to one strategy.